 Residential Time of Use Pilot Program Details & FAQs

-The TOU Pilot Program is a voluntary rate for residential ratepayers that will begin in April 2021.
+The TOU Pilot Program is a voluntary rate for residential ratepayers that began in April 2021.
 It is limited to the first fifty customers enrolled.
 A customer may opt out of the program at any time.
 Implementation of this rate schedule shall apply to the first full billing period after sign-up for the PILOT rate.

 To sign up